moonbitlang/moonbit-docs/next/language/fundamentals.md

 ### Conditional Expressions

-A conditional expression consists of a condition, a consequent, and an optional else clause.
+A conditional expression consists of a condition, a consequent, and an optional `else` clause or `else if` clause.

 ```{literalinclude} /sources/language/src/controls/top.mbt
 :language: moonbit